aqabawe/aqabawe.github.com/_posts/2013-02-12-hello-world!.md

 ---

 <p>
 After fiddling with Blogger.com for a couple of hours, I discovered <a href='http://pages.github.com'>Github pages</a>!
 Oh the joy, will make a detailed post on Github pages and <a href='https://github.com/mojombo/jekyll'>Jekyll</a> when I feel that I got the hang of it.
+This blog is open sourced, you can find everything <a href='https://github.com/aqabawe/aqabawe.github.com'>here</a>
 </p>

 <p>